Staff Therapist, Couple Therapist, Marriage Counselor, Individual Counselor // Licensed Clinical Marriage and Family Therapist, Bethesda, MD

 In truth, there are far more experiences that have formed me – both personal and professional – than I could ever put into words here.
 If there are any questions you would like to ask as you consider whether I may be a good fit for you / your relationship, please do not hesitate to reach out!

 The Financial Cost of Couple Therapy – my case for 80 minute appointments

-Brian Livelsberger is accepting new clients.
-He is available Tuesdays, Wednesdays, and Thursdays from 11 AM until 8 PM.
+Brian Livelsberger is available for therapy appointments in Bethesda, MD Tuesdays, Wednesdays, and Thursdays from 11 AM until 8 PM.

 - MS, Couple and Family Therapy, University of Maryland College Park

 - BA, International Studies and Russian, Dickinson College